CursosAlbertoBasalo/ancert-cleancode-1/docs/1-code/3-functions/1_3 - kata sluggish.md

 2 - Write simple blocks and instructions.

-3 - Keep functions small.
+3 - Write simple functions.

   - Do one thing

-  - Keep functions small (4-9 lines)
+  - Keep them small (9-15 lines)

   - Use only one level of abstraction

   - Use descriptive verbs and names

-  - Reduce arguments
+  - Reduce arguments (1-2)

   - Ask or tell, don't mix

+  - Avoid using null by using guard clauses or default values

   - Encapsulate side effects

-  - Avoid using null by using guard clauses or default values